HoudiniGraphql/houdini/README.md

 #### Removing a record

-Any mutation that returns an `Item` can also be used to remove an item from the connection:
+Any mutation that returns an `Item` can also be used to remove an item from the list:

 ```graphql
 mutation RemoveItem($input: RemoveItemInput!) {